noerw/gitbook-plugin-scramble-mailto/README.md

 Currently the filter applies to any `<a>`-tag with a `mailto:` in the href.

+If you write the email not only in the `href` but also in the rendered text of an anchor, a safe replacement is not guaranteed.

 ## usage

 1. add the plugin to your `book.json`, and optionally configure it. example: